kreasof-ai/Homunculus-Project/README.md

 - Seamless integration with vision encoder.
 Along with selective RoPE for each image and text embedding sequence.
 - Internal iteration, making deeper abstraction while keeping the same parameter count.
 - GeGLU activation function, inspired by [Gemma 2 models](https://blog.google/technology/developers/google-gemma-2/).
-- Custom KV-caching, making sure each internal iterations have independent KC-cache.
+- Custom KV-caching, making sure each internal iterations have an independent KV-cache.
 - Grouped Query Attention.
 - PyTorch Lightning implementation.
 - Deepspeed and ZeRO-3 integration.
 Automatically offload the memory overflow into CPU and NVMe.